A urea production facility at the Great Plains Synfuels Plant produced urea for the first time on Jan. 19, 2018.

-The project is slated for completion in the spring of 2018 when 1,100 tons of urea daily will be produced, with the ability to shift urea production to produce diesel exhaust fluid (DEF).
+The plant has the ability to shift urea production to produce diesel exhaust fluid (DEF).
 DEF is used to reduce NOx emissions in diesel engines, as mandated by the federal government on all new diesel engines.
 A 1.1-million gallon stainless steel storage tank will be constructed at the plant to store the DEF.
-The plant will also be able to produce liquefied carbon dioxide.
+The plant is also be able to produce liquefied carbon dioxide.

 Urea is a dry, solid crystalline containing 46% nitrogen that is widely used in the agricultural industry as a fertilizer and sometimes as animal feed.
 In liquor form, urea can be used for NOx abatement at power and coal plants and as feedstock to make other nitrogen fertilizers.
 Urea is the most widely traded fertilizer in the world.

 - Dakota Gas will have the capacity to produce 1,100 tons of urea per day

 - Dakota Gas has the storage for 53,000 short tons of granular urea on-site

 - The new facility will be able to load trucks, single railcars, or unit trains up to 65 railcars

 - Dakota Gas' production facility will allow 24/7 plant access